-A handy jar of Tomato Puree is super helpful when making any tomato based dish.
-Here, I show you how to blanch the tomatoes and then puree them.
+A handy jar of Tomato Purée is super helpful when making any tomato-based dish.
+Here, I show you how to blanch tomatoes and then purée them to help preserve your summer harvest.
+All you need is 2 ingredients and about 15 minutes of active time to make this pantry staple.

-It is very easy to make homemade tomato puree.
-All you need are some fresh tomatoes.
-In fact you can use any type of tomatoes but make sure they are ripe.
+It is very easy to make homemade tomato purée.
+All you need are some fresh tomatoes and a pot of boiling salt water to make it.
+Feel free to use any type of tomatoes so long as they are ripe.

 Depending on the type of tomatoes, the consistency of the puree will be thin or thick.
-I use ripe, red and pulpy tomatoes which yield a thick puree.
+I use ripe, red, and meaty tomatoes like Romas which yield a thick purée.

-1. Firstly rinse the tomatoes very well.
-I have used 1 kg of tomatoes.
-You can even make the puree with 250 grams or 500 grams of tomatoes.
-Using a paring knife or a small knife make a ½ inch criss-cross cut on the base of the tomatoes (not on the stalk side).
+Using a paring knife or a small knife, make a ½ inch criss-cross cut on the base of the tomatoes (not on the stalk side).

 3. Add salt.
 I have added 2 teaspoons of salt.
 You can easily halve or double the salt depending on the amount of tomatoes you are using.

-4. Let the water come to a rolling boil on a high flame.
+4. Let the water come to a rolling boil on a high heat.

 5. Gently place the tomatoes in the hot water.
-Cook the tomatoes in the hot boiling water for 2 minutes.
+Feel free to use a slotted spoon to help you.
+Cook the tomatoes in the boiling water for 2 minutes.

-7. Using a colander or strainer strain the tomatoes.
-Let them become warm or cool completely at room temperature.
+7. Strain the tomatoes using a colander or strainer.
+Let them cool to room temperature.

-8. Once the tomatoes are at room temperature, on a clean chopping board with clean hands, peel the skins and discard them.
+8. Once the tomatoes are at room temperature, peel the skins and discard them.

-9. Slice the eye part on the stalk part of the tomato and discard.
+9. Remove the stalk end of the tomato and discard.

 11. Add the chopped tomatoes in a blender jar or grinder jar.